Wile E. Coyote and the Road Runner: In popular culture

 In 1992–1998, French-Italian dance project Cartoons used Wile E. Coyote on the covers of their albums.
 They also released the song "Beep-Beep", which contains samples from the cartoons.
 The song was produced by Pin-Occhio and written by Giuliano Saglia.

 In the 1992 film Under Siege, "Road Runner" is the code name of the renegade former CIA operative William Strannix, played by Tommy Lee Jones, in a reference to the fact that the character is never captured.

 Wile E. Coyote has appeared twice in Family Guy: his first episode, "I Never Met the Dead Man", depicts him riding in a car with Peter Griffin.
 When Peter runs over the Road Runner and asks if he hit "that ostrich", Wile E. tells him to keep going.
 His second appearance was in "PTV", in which Wile E. attempts to get a refund for a giant-sized slingshot at an Acme retailer where Peter works.
 The DVD-exclusive episode "Partial Terms of Endearment" features a gag that parodies the Wile E./Road Runner cartoons where Peter attempts to drop a boulder on Lois to terminate her pregnancy; in place of the usual free bird seed, he lures her with free Grey's Anatomy DVDs.

-The Tom Smith song "Operation: Desert Storm", which won a Pegasus award for Best Fool Song in 1999, is about the different ways Wile E. Coyote's plans fail.
-Guitarist Mark Knopfler recorded a song called "Coyote" in homage to Wile E. and the Road Runner on the 2002 album The Ragpicker's Dream.
+In the 1998 film Armageddon, as the NASA scientists explain how the shuttles will ignite their thrusters at a precise moment to get a gravity assist, the character Rockhound remarks "It's where the Coyote sat his ass down in a slingshot... and he strapped himself to an Acme rocket.
+Is-is that what we're doin' here?
+No, no, really, because it didn't work out too well for the Coyote, Harry.", prompting head of NASA Dan Truman to remark "we have a lot better rockets than the Coyote" and continues the briefing acknowledging the "Road Runner thrust move".

 In the book Thief of Time by Terry Pratchett, a character performs "the Stance of the Coyote": stopping a fall in mid-air.

 In the Doctor Who novel The Crooked World, one of the inhabitants of the planet is the Watchamacallit, a parody of the Road Runner.

 In the Bounty Hamster episode "Just Deserts", Marion is seen flipping through an Acme (here referred to as "Acmee") catalogue, and uses its products to get Cassie back, only to fail.
 Wile E. Coyote (coloured grey here) shows up and comments that after 30 years, he has finally learnt not to buy from the same brand; however, one of the Acmee products, a giant catapult, falls onto him immediately after, followed by a boulder.

 In the 2004 film Kung Fu Hustle, the scene in which Sing is chased by the Landlady as he flees from Pigsty Alley is a homage to the cartoons.